Status of the Irish language: Law and public policy

+In 2011 Dinny McGinley, Minister of State at the Department of Arts, Heritage and the Gaeltacht, announced at the Oireachtas na Gaeilge that he was launching a review of the Official Languages Act 2003.
+The process concluded in December 2021 with the enactment of the Official Languages (Amendment) Act 2021 was signed into law.
+The biggest aim of the act is for a quota of 20% of public sectors jobs to be designated for Irish speakers by 2030 with a National Plan for the Provision of Public Services in Irish to be developed.
+The act further states that all public offices in the Gaeltacht will operate through the medium of Irish.
+And that state companies will have to spend 20% of their advertising budgets on advertising through the Irish language with a quarter of that 20% at a minimum having to be spent on the Irish language media.
+And the act also complies State organisations to be obliged to spell Irish speakers names and addresses accurately with fadas for those Irish speakers who want to have their names and addresses spelt with fadas.

+These measures were brought in on a phased basis and as of 2025, are in most cases implemented.

 Constitution

-Article 8 of the Constitution states the following:
+Article 8 of the Constitution states:

 The interpretation of 8.3 has been problematic and various judgments have cast more light on this matter.

 In 1983 Justice Ó hAnnluain noted that Irish is referred to in the present Constitution as 'the first official language' and that the Oireachtas itself can give priority to one language over the other.
 Until that time it should be assumed that Irish is the first official language, and that the citizen is entitled to require that it be used in administration.

 In 1988 Justice Ó hAnnluain said it was fair to provide official forms in both Irish and English.

 In 2001 Justice Hardiman said that "the individual who seeks basic legal materials in Irish will more than likely be conscious of causing embarrassment to the officials from whom he seeks them and will certainly become conscious that his business will be much more rapidly and efficaciously dealt with if he resorts to English.
 I can only say that this situation is an offence to the letter and spirit of the Constitution".